Black Tom explosion: Investigation

-Soon after the explosion, two watchmen who had lit smudge pots to keep away mosquitoes were questioned by police but the police soon determined that the smudge pots had not caused the fire and that the blast had likely been an accident.
-President Wilson remarked of the incident that it was "a regrettable incident at a private railroad terminal", and Edgar E. Clark of the Interstate Commerce Commission was dispatched to investigate.
+Soon after the explosion, the police questioned two watchmen who had lit smudge pots to keep away mosquitoes but soon determined that the smudge pots did not cause the fire and that the blast was likely an accident.
+President Wilson remarked that the event was "a regrettable incident at a private railroad terminal", and Edgar E. Clark of the Interstate Commerce Commission was dispatched to investigate.

-Soon afterward, a Slovak immigrant named Michael Kristoff was suspected, Kristoff would later serve in the United States Army in World War I, but admitted to working for German agents (transporting suitcases) in 1915 and 1916 while the U.S. was still neutral.
-According to Kristoff, two of the guards at Black Tom were German agents.
+Soon afterward, Slovak immigrant Michael Kristoff was suspected, Kristoff later served in the United States Army in World War I, but admitted to working for German agents (transporting suitcases) in 1915 and 1916 while the U.S. was still neutral.
+According to Kristoff, two guards at Black Tom were German agents.

-It is likely that the bombing involved some of the techniques developed by German agents working for Ambassador Count Johann Heinrich von Bernstorff, who acted covertly as a spymaster while using German Foreign Office cover, and Captain Franz von Rintelen of the intelligence wing of the German Imperial Navy, using the cigar bombs developed by Dr. Walter Scheele.
-Von Rintelen used many resources at his disposal, including a large amount of money.
-Von Rintelen used these resources to make generous cash bribes, one of which was notably given to Michael Kristoff in exchange for access to the pier.
+Some, including the American journalist H. R. Baukhage in a 1964 article, argued that the bombing probably involved techniques developed by German agents working for Ambassador Count Johann Heinrich von Bernstorff, who acted covertly as a spymaster while using German Foreign Office cover.
+The historian Ethel Mary Tinnemann dismissed such theories outright, stating in her 1960 dissertation about von Bernstorff that he and his staff had nothing to do with the incident.
+Captain Franz von Rintelen of the intelligence wing of the German Imperial Navy may have also been involved, using the cigar bombs developed by Dr. Walter Scheele.
+Von Rintelen had many resources at his disposal, including a large amount of money.
+Von Rintelen used these resources to make generous cash bribes; one was notably given to Michael Kristoff in exchange for access to the pier.
 German intelligence operatives Kurt Jahnke and Lothar Witzke were then suspected, and are still judged as responsible legally.
-It is also believed that Michael Kristoff, a 23-year-old Austrian immigrant who had served in the U.S. Army, was responsible for planting and initiating the incendiary devices that caused the explosions.
+It is also believed that Kristoff was responsible for planting and initiating the incendiary devices that caused the explosions.

-Additional investigation by the Directorate of Naval Intelligence also found links to some members of the Irish republican Clan na Gael organization and far-left organizations.
-Irish socialist and labour union leader James Larkin asserted that he had not participated with sabotage, but admitted to having encouraged work stoppages and strike actions in munitions factories, in an affidavit to McCloy in 1934.

-The United States did not have an established national intelligence service, other than diplomats and a few military and naval attaches, making the investigation difficult.
+Other than diplomats and a few military and naval attaches, the United States did not have an established national intelligence service at the time, making the investigation difficult.
 Without a formal intelligence service, the United States had only rudimentary communications security and no federal laws forbidding espionage or sabotage except during wartime, making the associations with the saboteurs and accomplices almost impossible to track.